danielballan/photomosaic/README.md

 ### Multiscale tiles

 A traditional photomosaic is a regular array of tiles.
-For a different effect,
+For a different effect, allow tiles to split rescursively.

-    tiles = pm.partition(img, (10, 10), depth=4)

     tiles = pm.partition(img, (10, 10), depth=4)